Headingley Rugby Stadium: 2016–2019: Major redevelopment

+The new South Stand, housing up to 7,700 standing and seated supporters was officially opened in January 2019, while the North Stand, housing up to 3,800 seated supporters, opened in May 2019.

 2020–present

-Due to the Covid-19 Pandemic and lockdowns Headingley was chosen as one of the Super League venues to host multiple rounds behind closed doors.
+Following the loosening of COVID-19 restrictions in July 2020, Headingley was chosen alongside the Totally Wicked Stadium as the host of multiple rounds of Super League XXV, which were held behind closed doors following the restart of the Super League season on 2 August.

 The stadium also hosted the 2022 Championship Summer Bash.
+The total attendance over the weekend at the stadium was recorded at 10,763, the lowest seen for a Summer Bash, with 4,011 recorded as attending the matches held on Sunday.

 Future

-The rebuilding of the North and South Stands in 2018 future proofed the stadium.
+The rebuilding of the North and South Stands in 2018 future-proofed the stadium.
 The only part of the ground that remains untouched is the Western Terrace.
-The club have explored possibilities of expanding the stand and putting a roof over it however due the there being a public right of way and residential houses plans have never been able to come to fruition.
+The club have explored possibilities of expanding the stand and putting a roof over it; however, owing to there being a public right of way and residential houses, plans have never been able to come to fruition.